Nilesh-782386/QuickPaySplit/replit.md

 - Settle balances with one click

 ## Current State
-**Phase:** Schema & Frontend Complete ✓
+**Status:** ✅ MVP COMPLETE & FULLY FUNCTIONAL
-- All data models defined
+- All data models implemented
-- Beautiful, responsive UI components built
+- Beautiful, responsive UI with exceptional polish
+- Complete backend with in-memory storage
+- All features working and tested
-- Ready for backend implementation
+- Ready for deployment

 ## Project Architecture